brehen/master-thesis/docs/thesis_essay/essay.md

-programming languages, enabling deployment on the web for client and server applications. [x](https://webassembly.org/) Wasm was initially designed and developed to complement JavaScript in the browser, but its philosophy of "Run everywhere, efficient, fast and secure" translated well into the server landscape as well.
+programming languages, enabling deployment on the web for client and server applications. [x](https://webassembly.org/) Wasm was initially designed and developed to complement JavaScript in the browser, but its philosophy of "Run everywhere, efficient, fast and secure" translates well into the server landscape as well.

 Solomon Hykes suggested in his tweet from 2019 that if _WebAssembly_ and the